Toyota Yaris Cross: Brunei

 The AC200 series Yaris Cross was launched in Brunei on 17 January 2024.
 It is offered in two trim levels: G with a 1.5-litre 2NR-VE engine and S with a 1.5-litre 2NR-VEX hybrid powertrain.
 Toyota Safety Sense is standard for the S Hybrid variant.

 Cambodia

 The AC200 series Yaris Cross was launched together with the Wigo in Cambodia on 7 July 2023.
 Initially, it was offered in a single trim level, paired only with the 1.5-litre 2NR-VE engine.
 A new trim with the hybrid powertrain was added on 17 November 2023.
 Toyota Safety Sense is standard.

 Indonesia

-The Indonesian market Yaris Cross is available in three trim levels: G, S and S HEV, the former can be equipped with either a 5-speed manual or a CVT while the latter two can be only equipped with a CVT.
+The Indonesian market Yaris Cross is initially available in three trim levels: G, S and S HEV, the former can be equipped with either a 5-speed manual or a CVT while the latter two can be only equipped with a CVT.
 It is the second Toyota hybrid model produced in Indonesia, following the Kijang Innova Zenix HEV.
+A total of 116 suppliers contribute up to 80 percent of the local content value, including batteries and engines.
 Toyota Safety Sense is standard on the S and S Hybrid trim levels, while a GR Parts package consisting of body kits and other cosmetic parts are optional on either S and S Hybrid trim levels.

+A new G HEV trim level was added at the 33rd Indonesia International Motor Show on 5 February 2026.